Why we exist

 How many people are homeless?

-It is impossible to accurately count the number of people who are homeless, as along with the visible street homeless people we see in our towns and cities, there are thousands of people who can be described as the ‘hidden homeless’ – people who are not on the streets but have no actual home.
-The number of people finding themselves in this situation is increasing every day and services are struggling to cope with the demand.
+It is impossible to accurately count the number of people who are homeless, as along with people who are living on the streets there are thousands of people who can be described as ‘hidden homeless’ – people who are not on the streets but have no place to call home.
+The number of people finding themselves in this situation is increasing every day.

 Reasons people become homeless